AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 ![Flowchart of a feature subset selection process.](images/DS_IMG005.png) **Figure 1.5.** Tan, P., et.al.
 (2019), Introduction to Data Mining by Second Edition, Pearson.

-As another example, Principal Component Analysis (PCA) applies the ideas of Eigen vectors of a matrix to obtain a new set of features that are more concise and better represent the problem being dealt with.
+As another example, Principal Component Analysis (PCA) applies the ideas of Eigenvectors of a matrix to obtain a new set of features that are more concise and better represent the problem being dealt with.
 Normally it is not necessarily known what physical measurements the new features represent.
 Rather, by using PCA it is certain that transforming to the new set of dimensions guarantees a better performance for the model.

 !!! abstract "Exercise"

 		Given that we have the following attributes {a, b, c, d, e} write the power set for the above set.

+#### Recursive Feature Elimination
+In this technique, the importance of the features is taken into account to select the features that contribute more to the predictability of the label.
+The idea is to use a model to select the feature recursively and then *examine* how important these features are in predicting the label, then eliminate one or more of them, and again train a model based on the new features subset, then again examine which features contribute less to the predictability of the label to eliminate them.
+The procedure goes through several iterations depending on the specified number of features that we would like to keep.
+This method is more efficient than sequential feature selection (discuss next) because the feature importance is already a byproduct of the model-training exercise.

+#### Sequential Feature Selection
+In this technique, the metric of the model performance (such as its accuracy) is used to judge whether a feature subset is effective in predicting the label.
+This means that if we have m features, and we want to reduce them into m-1 features, then we need to build/train m separate models corresponding to each eliminated feature and then compare the final model score (such as accuracy) in order to decide which feature to eliminate.
+This is a backward method.
+There is also a forward method of adding features instead of removing features.

+#### ANOVA and Hypothesis Testing
+Analysis of the variance (ANOVA) and hypothesis testing are established statistical methods to understand the significance of the relationship between the dataset features (variables) and the label.
+In statistical terminology, the dependent variable is the label, and the independent variables(aka factors) are the set of features/attributes in our dataset.
+The groups are the different feature subsets.
+The null hypothesis is that two or more feature subsets have the same effect on predicting the label, and the alternate hypothesis is that two different groups indeed have different effects, and one of them will be more effective in predicting(measuring) the label and hence should be preferred to be used over another subset.
+ANOVA assumes that the label is normally distributed, which might not be the case.

+See the <a href="https://www.tibco.com/reference-center/what-is-analysis-of-variance-anova" target="_blank">following for more details  </a>.

+### Preventing Data Leakage via Pipelines
+A common mistake when selecting features via NAOVA, REF or other methods is to do it on the entire dataset, which includes the testing and the training datasets.
+To avoid this we can use the powerful idea of a pipeline.
+This technique can also be used to prevent data leakage when we rescale/standardise or impute the missing data.
+See this <a href="https://scikit-learn.org/stable/auto_examples/feature_selection/plot_feature_selection_pipeline.html" target="_blank">pipeline example </a>.

-###Synonymous features
+### Synonymous features

 Synonymous features are two or more features that are effectively equivalent, or one is deduced directly from the other.

 It is better to filter out or remove one of them.
 This is particularly relevant when there is a feature that is synonymous to the label that you are trying to fit a model to predict its value.
 If there is a direct effective equivalency or close to equivalency between the two features, one of them is the label and the other is assumed to be unknown (or not available in general) for new data points.
 Then, the synonymous feature must be omitted when a model is built to predict the label.
 This is because knowing a synonymous feature means knowing the label, and it is unlikely to be available for data points that we want to predict their labels.

-###Normalisation/standardisation and rescaling
+### Normalisation/standardisation and rescaling

 Often, one of the most important pre-processing techniques to be performed on the features is normalisation or standardisation and rescaling.
 This is because the range of one feature can be drastically different than the range of another feature.

 Consider the weight and height of a person.
 If the height is given in meters and the weight in grams then the weight is going to dominate the height during the model fitting exercise, resulting in marginalising the effect of the height on the prediction or clustering.
 The simple solution is to convert the height into cm or mm.
 However, this might marginalise other features.
 The standard way of dealing with such features is to either normalise them or to rescale them.

-###Standardisation
+### Standardisation

 Standardisation involves calculating the mean x̄ and standard deviation sx of a feature x.
 This is done by looking into the data that resides inside the feature as samples to calculate these statistical measures.
 The following transformation is then applied to the data that involves the features x′= (x-x̄)/sx.
 This is called variable transformation in statistics because it transforms the data from one space to the other.
 The new features x′ that were calculated out of x has a mean 0 and standard deviation of 1, i.e., it is standardised.

-###Rescaling
+### Rescaling

 Rescaling is similar to standardisation, with some differences.
 The calculations are x′= (x-xmin)/(xmax - xmin) where xmax and xmin are the maximum and minimum values that x might have, respectively.